Hawthorne Fish Markets fish and chips

 • price 1 of 4

-You can't talk about fish in the Redlands without talking about Costa's.
+You can't talk about fish in the Redlands without talking about Costa's Seafood Café.
 In both 2019 and 2021, this place on Old Cleveland Road was named Queensland's Best Fish and Chips by the Great Australian Fish & Chip Awards.
 The owners, Maria, Chris and Costa Tapinos, have more than 30 years of experience in delicious things from the deep, and the family atmosphere is as palpable as the quality and value of what's on offer.
-A standard fish dinner ranges from $18.90 (for cod) to $29 (for a half dozen sea scallops) and comes with salad, chips, lemon and tartare.
-Our cod arrives well seasoned and just crisp on the outside and moist on the inside, and the half serving of chips is extremely generous.
-Snapper, barra, Atlantic salmon, whiting, coral trout, NZ sea perch, sweetlip, flake, NZ dory, prawn cutlet sand calamari are also available.
-They do a range of seafood platters as well, both hot and cold.
+A standard fish dinner ranges from $21 (for cod) to $32 (for a half dozen sea scallops) and comes with salad, chips, lemon and tartare.
+Expect cod that arrives well seasoned and just crisp on the outside and moist on the inside, and a half serving of chips that is extremely generous.
+Snapper, barra, Atlantic salmon, whiting, coral trout, NZ sea perch, sweetlip, flake, New Zealand dory, prawn cutlets and calamari are also available when tempted to splash out – you can even opt for a gluten-free battering for an additional $2 (tell your intolerant friends asap).
+Costa’s Seafood Café does a range of seafood platters as well, both hot and cold, when caring means sharing.

 • Seafood